utilmeta/utype/docs/en/guide/func.md

     # below is your actual logic
 ```

 So utype provides a function parsing mechanism.
-You just need to declare the type, constraint and configuration of the function parameter, and then use `@utype.parse` the decorator to get the type-safe and constraint-guaranteed parameter value in the function, such as
+You just need to declare the type, constraint and configuration of the function parameter, and use `@utype.parse` to decorate the function, then the function will be type-safe and constraint-guaranteed at runtime
 ```python
 import utype